 There's a trick to reduce the repayment period of your mortgage and save thousands over the course of your loan: Make extra payments which apply toward the loan principal.
 People make this happen in several ways.
 Paying one extra payment once per year is likely the easiest to track.
 If you can't pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
 Finally, you can pay half of your mortgage payment every two weeks.
 Each of these options yields different results, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.

 Some borrowers just can't make extra payments.
-Keep in mind that almost all mortgage contracts will allow you to make additional payments to your principal at any point during repayment.
-You can benefit from this provision to pay extra on your mortgage principal when you get some extra money.
+Keep in mind that virtually all mortgages will allow you to make additional payments to your principal at any time.
+You can benefit from this rule to pay extra on your principal any time you come into extra money.

-If, for example, you were to receive a very large gift or tax refund just a few years into your mortgage, you could apply this money toward your loan principal, resulting in significant savings and a shorter payback period.
-Unless the mortgage loan is quite large, even small amounts applied early in the loan period can yield huge savings over the life of the loan.
+If, for example, you receive a surprise windfall just a few years into your mortgage, you could pay this windfall toward your mortgage loan principal, which would result in enormous savings and a shortened payback period.
+For most loans, even a small amount, paid early in the loan period, could offer huge savings in interest and in the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.